nau/scalus/Tutorial.md

   val a = BigInt(1)
   // if-then-else
   if a === BigInt(2) then ()
-  // throwing an exception compiles to PLutus ERROR,
+  // throwing an exception compiles to Plutus ERROR,
   // which aborts the evaluation of the script
   // the exception message can be translated to a trace message
   // using new SimpleSIRToUplcLowering(generateErrorTraces = true)